 Surely the Blea Tarn that everyone knows from countless photographs, but there are three other Blea Tarns in the Lake District.
 It's always magnificent when the water's calm and the Langdales are reflected in its surface, but even on a foggy day, it can display an ethereal beauty.

 Down the main road from Keswick to Borrowdale, there's a turning off to Ashness Bridge – surely the most over-photographed bridge in the country – despite it's idyllic setting and the view of Derwentwater and Skiddaw behind.
 Continue up this single track road for a further 2 miles to find the little hamlet of Watendlath.
 Within a very compact area you'll find a tarn (small lake), a truly lovely – and different – pack-horse bridge, waterfalls, stunning dry-stone walls and with a short walk, a spectacular view into the Borrowdale valley.

 Often referred to as the queen of the lakes, it offers many excellent locations, like Friars' crag and the view east into Strandshag bay, especially good early morning in spring and autumn, where mist often hangs across the lakes surface.
 The south end of the lake has a large wetland area, which offers golden grasses for much of the year.
 Accessed by raised walkways.

 Buttermere is always popular with photographers, especially the Buttermere pines towards the south of the lake, but the view down the lake from the north end with the peaks of Fleetwith Pike and Haystacks dominating the background is imposing; The waterfall of sour milk gill at the north-west corner can be impressive as it flows over the red sandstones of red pike, and other secluded trees set around the lake form interesting foreground elements to support the views of the lake beyond.

-About 3 miles north of Coniston village is a once-disused slate quarry called Hodge Close – an almost lunar-like landscape of slate chippings with silver birch trees growing out of the slate.
+About 3 miles north of Coniston village is Hodge Close with its almost lunar-like landscape of slate chippings with silver birch trees growing out of the slate.

 One of my favourite wet-weather locations, I love the delicate quality and atmospheric recession that (light) rain adds to this lake.
 Small enough to walk round even with full camera kit, either end can offer shorter meanders with a plethora of available subjects.
 The nearby Dora's field offers hosts of golden daffodils and plenty of bluebells on an accessible slope during April and May.

-A hidden gem round the back of Grasmere and Rydal – even in the height of summer, when Ambleside and Grasmere are teeming with tourists, Loughrigg Tarn remains pleasantly secluded, it – like Blea Tarn – offers magnificent views of the Langdale pikes and works particularly well on a still day, when reflections in the tarn are magnificent.
+A hidden gem round the back of Grasmere and Rydal – even in the height of summer, when Ambleside and Grasmere are teeming with tourists, Loughrigg Tarn can remain pleasantly secluded, it – like Blea Tarn – offers magnificent views of the Langdale pikes and works particularly well on a still day, when reflections in the tarn are magnificent.

 Situated halfway along the east shore of Crummock water, Rannerdale is one of the few locations to offer bluebells growing not in woodland, but out in the open, legend has it that the bluebells grew from the spilt blood on a Saxon battlefield.
 Add to the swathes of blue a rushing stream, waterfalls and views of Crummock water in the background and you have a perfect location for photography.